Recursive acronym: Use in computing

 In computing, an early tradition in the hacker community, especially at MIT, was to choose acronyms and abbreviations that referred humorously to themselves or to other abbreviations.
 Perhaps the earliest example in this context is the backronym "Mash Until No Good", which was created in 1960 to describe Mung, and revised to "Mung Until No Good".
-It lived on as a recursive command in the editing language TECO.^{[3]} In 1977 programmer Ted Anderson coined TINT ("TINT Is Not TECO"), an editor for MagicSix.
+It lived on as a recursive command in the editing language TECO.
+In 1977 programmer Ted Anderson coined TINT ("TINT Is Not TECO"), an editor for MagicSix.
 This inspired the two MIT Lisp Machine editors called EINE ("EINE Is Not Emacs", German for one) and ZWEI ("ZWEI Was EINE Initially", German for two), in turn inspiring Anderson's retort SINE ("SINE is not EINE").
 Richard Stallman followed with GNU (GNU's Not Unix).

 Recursive acronym examples often include negatives, such as denials that the thing defined is or resembles something else (which the thing defined does in fact resemble or is even derived from), to indicate that, despite the similarities, it was distinct from the program on which it was based.

 An earlier example appears in a 1976 textbook on data structures, in which the pseudo-language SPARKS is used to define the algorithms discussed in the text.
 "SPARKS" is claimed to be a non-acronymic name, but "several cute ideas have been suggested" as expansions of the name.
-One of the suggestions is the tail recursive "Smart Programmers Are Required to Know SPARKS".
+One of the suggestions is "Smart Programmers Are Required to Know SPARKS".

 Other examples are the YAML language, which stands for "YAML ain't markup language" and PHP language meaning "PHP: Hypertext Preprocessor".